 Violist and native of Japan, Kenichiro Matsuda came to the United States after three and a half years with the New Japan Philharmonic under Seiji Ozawa.
-He attended the Kunitachi College of Music in Tokyo and Northern Illinois University in DeKalb, IL, where he received his BM and MM.
+He attended Kunitachi Music College in Tokyo and Northern Illinois University in DeKalb, IL., where he received his BM and MM in viola performance.

-Ken was a member of the Grant Park Symphony Orchestra, Grand Rapids Symphony, and Buffalo Philharmonic Orchestra (Acting Assistant Principal Violist) before joining the Columbus Symphony Orchestra in 1987.
-He also has played with the Milwaukee Symphony Orchestra and the Chicago Symphony Orchestra as a regular substitute violist and has participated in touring and recording.
+Ken was a member of the Grant Park Symphony, Grand Rapids Symphony, and Buffalo Philharmonic (Acting Assistant Principal Violist) before joining the Columbus Symphony Orchestra in 1987.
+He has also played with the Milwaukee Symphony Orchestra and Chicago Symphony Orchestra as a regular substitute violist and has participated in touring and recording.

-He has taught viola at Calvin College, Denison University, Ohio University, and Ohio State University.
-Most recently, Ken taught at the University of Cincinnati College Conservatory of Music (CCM) as an adjunct viola instructor.
-He is currently an adjunct instructor at Capital University in Bexley, OH.
-Ken was on faculty at the Csehy Summer School of Music (Langhorne, PA) for eight years and has been teaching nearly every summer at the MasterWorks Festival (Spartanburg, SC) since 2003.
+Besides teaching privately, he has taught viola at universities and colleges in Michigan and Ohio.
+Most recently, Ken taught at the University Cincinnati College Conservatory of Music (CCM) as an adjunct viola professor (2020 - 2022).
+He is currently an adjunct instructor at Capital University in Bexley, Ohio.
+Ken was on faculty at the Cshey Summer School of Music (Langhorn, PA) and MasterWorks Festival (Spartanburg, SC).

-His teachers include Nobuko Imai, Jerry Horner, Bernard Zaslav, and Shmuel Ashkenasi of the Vermeer Quartet.
+His teachers include Nobuko Imai, Jerry Horner, Bernard Zaslav, and Shumel Ashkenazi of the Vermeer Quartet.

 Ken plays a viola made in 2020 by Tetsuo Matsuda (no relation) of Barrington, IL.